 Any educational experience that I facilitate is aimed at helping participants embody what it is like to practice awareness and compassion simultaneously, and empower each person to practice it on their own and with their communities.

 Similarly to my teaching methodology, coaching work cannot simply be a head-centered endeavor.
 While many of my clients come to me to "know themselves" better, head knowledge has little helpful effect if it isn't accompanied by the knowledge that comes to us from the heart and from the body.
-Any coaching we engage in together will aim to equip you with the full bodied knowledge you need in really life.
-This means creating curious and kind space to notice your patterns at work, so that you can discern what to do, that is when and how to deviate from the pattern onto "the neural pathway less travelled."
+Any coaching we engage in together will aim to equip you with the full bodied knowledge you need in real life.
+This means creating curious and kind space to notice your patterns at work, so that you can discern what to do, that is, when and how to deviate from the pattern onto "the neural pathway less travelled."

 Our process is compassionate towards to the patterns, because there are reasons they have developed.
 But it must be said that the goal isn't just feeling good or "living my best life now."
 The process we engage in is about helping you to find ground in what is Really Real (inside of you and outside of you), and to learn how to face up to that reality with courage, wisdom and congruence.